 - If you are caught in the pits without an arm band you will pay double or leave.

-Our insurance carrier does require a 2 PAGE MINOR RELEASE AND WAIVER LIABILITY FORM FOR EACH MINOR ENTERING OUR PIT AREA.
-NO FAMILY FORMS, ONE PER CHILD.
-THESE MUST BE NOTARIZED BY A NOTARY OFFICER.
-Banks and courthouses are common places to find a notary.
-Only one parent or legal guardian needs to authorize this form, though it shows space for two.
+Our insurance company requires a 2 PAGE MINOR RELEASE AND WAIVER OF LIABILITY FOR EVERY MINOR ENTERING OUR PIT AREA.
+THIS MUST BE NOTARIZED, BY A NOTARY OFFICER.
+Only one parent needs to sign this.
+Both parents are not required for authorization at our facility.